samuel-henry/Smalltalk-Design-Patterns-Assignments/samuelh-cspp51050-spr-13/Deliverable3/README.md

 5. What are the Dependents in your blackboard?
 Read about Dependent abstract class in Booch p427 and make sure your code uses them.

+KnowledgeSources are Dependents of Assumptions.
+I make use of Smalltalk's built in Dependents/Observer functionality to establish dependency and notify Knowledge Sources (who add the rejected Assumption to their rejected assumptions collection) when an Assumption is rejected.

 6. How do you differentiate between tracks you blackboard thinks might be good recommendations?